10 Ways to Create Great User Onboarding

 10 Great User Onboarding Experiences

-Dropbox combines the learn-by-doing approach with quick walk-through of the Cloud storage product’s main features.
+combines the learn-by-doing approach with quick walk-through of the Cloud storage product’s main features.
 New users are guided through 7 key steps, from user verification to sharing documentation, through clear and neutral microcopy.
-Dropbox doesn’t let the branding opportunity slip by altogether though—instead of branded copy they go for cute illustrations that capture Dropbox’s efficient yet informal vibe.
+Dropbox doesn’t let the branding opportunity slip by altogether though — instead of branded copy they go for cute illustrations that capture Dropbox’s efficient yet informal vibe.

 User Onboarding Design Workflow